 - Use of calculator

-All personal services (attendant care) and equipment (e.g., wheelchairs, hearing aids) are the responsibility of each student and will not be provided by the Center for Disability Resources.
+All personal services (attendant care) and equipment (e.g., wheelchairs, hearing aids) are the responsibility of each student and will not be provided by the Center for Accessibility Resources.

 Information for Syllabi